anseki/readline-sync/README.md

 readlineSync just receives the arguments from the user and passes those to these functions without checking.
 The functions may have to check whether the required argument was input by the user, and more validate those.

-For example: The following code works same to the above code.
+For example, the following code works same to the above code:

 ```js
 readlineSync.promptCL({